jihoshin28/Nutrition_Tracker_2.0_backend/README.md

 ## Nutrition Tracker Backend Server

-This Ruby on Rails app functions as the server for the Nutrition Tracker application.
+This Ruby on Rails app functions as the server for the Nutrition Tracker application, which is a nutrition planner.
 The server tracks posts for each unique user with an account.
 The application also handles authentication with the JWT gem.

 ## Data Models